 As each train tickets allows a total journey time of 90 min, with only one ticket back to Monterosso, I made a 1-hour stop in Vernazza.
 I loved Vernazza for its gorgeous square and bay where people suntan on the rocks near the gelato ice cream shop.
 The view is not as impressive as in Manarola, but I found Vernazza more charming.

 My last stop before returning to Pisa for my inbound flight was Monterosso.
 When I did my research about Cinque Terre, my opinion was “ok, it’s just a lovely beach”.
 It was only partially true.
 Most important thing to know is there is a new and an old part of Monterosso.
 A tunnel links the 2 sides of the village.
 When you arrive at the train station, you are on the new side.
 It would be a real pity to forget the old side.
 If walking along the beach of Monterroso was nice, I found exploring the heart of Monterosso, the most interesting.
-There are many tiny “piazzas”(squares) to sip a coffee or an Aperol Spritz depending on the time of the day, and little shops selling the food specialties of Liguria or pretty ceramic art craft.
+There are many tiny “piazzas”(squares) to sip a coffee or an Aperol Spritz depending on the time of the day, and little shops selling the food specialities of Liguria or pretty ceramic art craft.

 At 3.30pm I was taking my train to Pisa with a change in La Spezia.
 I reached Pisa 2 hours later.
 What a day…